wavefrontHQ/docs/pages/doc/integrations.md

 ## Built-In and Custom Integrations
 Wavefront lets you set up many integrations directly from the product.
 For other integrations, we give step-by-step instructions -- or you can send your data to Wavefront in other ways, for example, using the Telegraf output plugin for Wavefront.

 - **Built-in integrations** provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
-Access the integration by selecting **Integrations** from the menu bar and click the **Setup** tab.
+Access the integration by selecting **Integrations** from the task bar and clicking the **Setup** tab.

 - **Customizable built-in integrations** provide a built-in integration for the initial connection, with additional customization information in this documentation.